Control Telemetry/Visibility

 Checking Namespace visibility

-Namespace visibility can be checked using
+Namespace visibility can be checked using kubectl describe

 .

-To update the visibility of namespace : Now let's update Kubearmor visibility using
+To update the visibility of namespace : Now let's update Kubearmor visibility using kubectl annotate

 .
-Currently KubeArmor supportsprocess
+Currently KubeArmor supports process

 .
-Lets try to update visibility for the namespacewordpress-mysql
+Lets try to update visibility for the namespace wordpress-mysql

 Note: To turn off the visibility across all aspects, use